 Risk Factors and Causes of Tendonitis in the Posterior Tibial Tendon

 Numerous risk factors can substantially elevate the chances of experiencing posterior tibial tendon dysfunction (PTTD).
 Systemic health issues, including obesity, diabetes, and high blood pressure, are significant contributors.
 These systemic conditions exert a profound influence on one’s general well-being.
 Notably, obese middle-aged women have been found to exhibit as much as a 10% prevalence rate for PTTD, highlighting an increased vulnerability within this group.
+Other factors, such as excessive physical activity, particularly in individuals who engage in high-impact sports, can also lead to the deterioration of posterior tibial tendon function.
+Age plays a critical role as well, with older adults being more susceptible to tendinopathy due to natural degenerative changes.
+Furthermore, biomechanical issues, such as flatfoot deformities or abnormal gait patterns, can significantly strain the posterior tibial tendon, further increasing the risk of PTTD.

 These are not the sole elements at play regarding risk.
 Due to its vascular structure, the posterior tibial tendon is especially prone to degenerative ailments that may culminate in tears or impaired tendon functionality.
 The genesis of PTTD frequently stems from tendinosis attributed to repetitive micro-injuries along with degradation over time.
 This undermines the structural integrity necessary to sustain foot arch support—the medial longitudinal arch.
 Despite being influenced by system-wide factors commonly affecting both sides of the body equally, it’s noteworthy that occurrence is typically isolated to one side rather than occurring bilaterally, which remains uncommon.